 The Ann Arbor YMCA is a charitable association of men, women and children joined by a shared commitment to nurturing the potential of children and teens, promoting healthy living, and supporting our neighbors.
 Each day, we work to ensure that everyone, regardless of age, income or background, has the chance to learn, grow and thrive.
 The Ann Arbor YMCA’s mission is to put our core values of caring, honesty, respect and responsibility into action through facilities and programs that build healthy spirit mind and body for all.
+We are an association made up of people of all ages and from every walk of life, working side by side to strengthen communities.
+Together we strive to ensure that everyone, regardless of gender, income, faith, sexual orientation or cultural background has the opportunity to live life to its fullest.

 Through the generous contributions of our donors, the YMCA is able to provide financial scholarships that enable all members of the community to enjoy YMCA programs.
 Please let us know if we may serve you or your family in this way.
 Stop by the membership desk, call 734-996-9622, or download the Open Arms financial assistance application on this site.